Educational Tours and Programs

 Stop by the Welcome Center for a bird viewing pamphlet and checklist.

 Books, souvenirs, pottery, baskets, t-shirts, jewelry and replica artifacts highlight the many items in the gift shop which focus on Native American Indian culture, archaeology, history and regional interests.
+Snacks and soft drinks also available for sale in gift shop.
 Located in the Welcome Center during regular park hours.

 Woods Walk Trail - enjoy a leisurely walk through the woods here on a 200-yard loop trail.
 Views of seasonal wildflowers, wildlife, trees and bird watching opportunities available.
 Mississippi river is across the highway from the park.
 Please visit the Welcome Center during park hours for a trail map and plant information pamphlet.

-The museum consists of 2 excavated mounds with archaeological features, site artifacts, a mural of a Mississippian village and exhibits focusing on the archaeological history of the site and Mississippian culture.
+The museum consists of an excavated mound with archaeological features, site artifacts, a mural of a Mississippian village and exhibits focusing on the archaeological history of the site and Mississippian culture.

-Visitors may walk the grounds to view the Burial Mound and Ceremonial Mound and take an Archaeology Walking Tour.
+Visitors may walk the grounds to view the Ceremonial, Chief’s and Burial Mounds and take an Archaeology Walking Trail tour.
 A Hands-on activity station in the main gallery gives visitors a chance to use Mississippian tools and learn about their technology in stone, pottery, weaving, and the natural environment.

 Admission fees taken at the Welcome Center and interpretive pamphlets and guide sheets are available.